A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors

 In the preceding sections describing the breakup and evaporation models, we assumed that breakup and evaporation can be decoupled -- an assumption which implies that these two phenomena occur at very disparate timescales.
-To examine the validity of this assumption, Fig.~\ref{fig:droplet-breakup} compares the temporal evolution of droplet diameter for breakup and evaporation processes, starting from an initial diameter of \SI{150}{\micro\meter}, with an initial droplet temperature of $300$~K and an ambient gas temperature of $350$~K. As expected, the breakup process (blue line) exhibits an abrupt reduction in droplet size due to the discrete nature of governing spray physics, with a rapid drop in droplet diameter from \SI{150}{\micro\meter} to approximately \SI{1}{\micro\meter} occurring at $t \approx 2\times10^{-5}$s.
+To examine the validity of this assumption, Fig.~\ref{fig:droplet-breakup} compares the temporal evolution of droplet diameter for breakup and evaporation processes, starting from an initial diameter of \SI{150}{\micro\meter}, with an initial droplet temperature of $300$~K, an ambient gas temperature of $350$~K, with a droplet velocity of 112 m/s, obtained from the CFD simulation.
+The breakup process (blue line) exhibits an abrupt reduction in droplet size due to the discrete nature of governing spray physics, with a rapid drop in droplet diameter from \SI{150}{\micro\meter} to approximately \SI{1}{\micro\meter} occurring at $t \approx 2\times10^{-5}$s.
 In contrast, the evaporation process (red dashed line) proceeds continuously, following the classical $D^2$-law \cite{godsave1953studies}, with near-complete droplet consumption at $t \approx 6\times10^{-3}$s.

 The key observation is that breakup occurs on timescales much shorter than evaporation.
 For example, the time required for a droplet to shrink to one-tenth of its original size yields a ratio of $\tau_{\text{evaporation}} / \tau_{\text{breakup}} \approx 133$, demonstrating a separation exceeding 2 orders of magnitude.
 This confirms that for the problem considered in this study, droplet oscillation and distortion mechanisms act on far faster timescales than diffusion-controlled evaporation, thereby validating a sequential modeling approach in which breakup is first resolved, followed by evaporation applied to the post-breakup size distribution.